 Daily use of fluoride-containing dentifrices has significantly reduced the dental caries level in the United States.
 Other sources of fluoride include: added fluoride to city water sources; naturally occurring water fluoride in well water; over-the-counter mouthrinses; processed food and beverages at manufacturing plants that utilize fluoridated city water; rinses, gels, pastes, and tablets; professional fluoride varnish applications; and both in-office and at-home topical fluorides.
 This consistent application of fluoride to enamel and exposed cementum has reduced dental caries and has significantly changed how dentistry is practiced today.

-By current convention, many dental professionals administer professional topical fluoride treatments to patients at their preventive maintenance appointments.
+By current convention, dental providers administer professional topical fluoride treatments to patients at their preventive maintenance appointments.
 However, is this routine procedure necessary for every patient?
-Although concentrated topical fluoride treatments usually are intended for annual or semiannual prophylaxis visits, a decline in caries prevalence brings into question the continuing need for such treatment in individuals who are diagnosed as a low-risk caries patient.
+Although concentrated topical fluoride treatments usually are intended for annual or semiannual prophylaxis visits, a decline in caries prevalence in some patient populations brings into question the continuing need for such treatment in individuals who are diagnosed as a low-risk caries patient.
 Patients who are diagnosed as a low caries risk would be caries-free after a current examination, no new caries in the last three years, use a fluoridated toothpaste, and ingest fluoridated water.
 The decision to use a professionally applied topical fluoride should be based on a recent clinical examination, as well as scientific evidence.